liquidprompt/liquidprompt/README.md

 i.e. if you use `$LP_BATT` in your template and you set `LP_ENABLE_BATT=0` in your config file, you will not have the battery informations.

+If you are using bash and want to use the `PROMPT_DIRTRIM` built-in functionality to shorten but still have liquidprompt calculating the number of directories to keep in the path, precise a value for `PROMPT_DIRTRIM` before sourcing liquidprompt and liquidprompt will override this value with one fitting the width of your terminal.

 ## PUT THE PROMPT IN A DIFFERENT ORDER